The Bachelor of Science in Mechatronic Engineering

 - an ability to conduct experiments, as well as analyze and interpret data.

-- an ability to design a mechatronic system, component, or process to meet desired needs.
+- an ability to design a mechatronic system, component, or process to meet desired needs within realistic constraints.

-- an an ability to function effectively as members of multidisciplinary teams.
+- an ability to function effectively as members of multidisciplinary teams.

 - an ability to define engineering problems.